sero-cash/go-sero/README.md

 network with your node, which is fully equivalent to the main network, but with play-Sero only.

 ```
-$ gero --alpha console
+$ gero --dev console
 ```

 The `console` subcommand have the exact same meaning as above.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--alpha` flag however will reconfigure your sero instance a bit:
+Specifying the `--dev` flag however will reconfigure your sero instance a bit:

- * Instead of using the default data directory (`~/.sero` on Linux for example), sero will nest itself one level deeper into a `alpha` subfolder (`~/.sero/alpha` on Linux).
-Note, on OSX and Linux this also means that attaching to a running alpha network node requires the use of a custom endpoint since `sero attach` will try to attach to a production node endpoint by default.
+ * using the default data directory (`~/.sero` on Linux for example).
+Note, on OSX and Linux this also means that attaching to a running alpha network node requires the use of a custom endpoint since `gero attach` will try to attach to a production node endpoint by default.
 E.g.
-   `gero attach <datadir>/alpha/sero.ipc`.
+   `gero attach <datadir>/alpha/gero.ipc`.
- * Instead of connecting the main Sero network, the client will connect to the alpha network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing over between the main(beta) network and alpha network, you should make sure to always use separate accounts